FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Experiments

 \subsection{Compound Retrieval (MS2C)}

-FraGNNet was also evaluated in a retrieval-based \MStC\ task.
-Our setup is similar to previous methods \cite{iceberg,graff}: for each $(X_i, Y_i)$ in the NIST20 Test set (roughly 4000 pairs, Appendix~\ref{s:datasets}) a candidate set $\mathcal{C}_i$ is constructed from $X_i$ and 49 other compounds sampled from PubChem \cite{pubchem}.
-Each $C_i \in \mathcal{C}_i - \cb{X_i}$ is selected to have high chemical similarity with $X_i$ as measured by Tanimoto similarity between chemical fingerprints \cite{ecfp}.
+Each model was also evaluated in a retrieval-based \MStC\ task.
+Our setup is similar to previous works \citep{iceberg,graff}: for each molecule $X_i$ and associated MS/MS spectrum $Y_i$ in the test set ($\approx$ 4,000 pairs, Appendix~\ref{ss:datasets}) a candidate set $\mathcal{C}_i$ is constructed from $X_i$ and 49 other molecules sampled from PubChem \citep{pubchem}.
+Each $C_i \in \mathcal{C}_i - \cb{X_i}$ is selected to have high chemical similarity with $X_i$ as measured by Tanimoto similarity between chemical fingerprints \citep{ecfp}.
 The \CtMS\ models are tasked with predicting a set of spectra $\hat{Y}_i$ for molecules $C_i \in \mathcal{C}_i$.
-The spectra $\hat{Y}_i$ are ranked by their cosine hungarian similarity (Appendix~\ref{s:evaluation_metrics}) with the real spectrum $Y_i$, inducing a ranking on the molecules $C_i$.
-The models are scored based on their ability to correctly rank $X_i$ in the Top-$k$ for $k \in \{1,3,5,10\}$.
-FraGNNet outperform all baseline models for for all values of $k$ (see Tables~\ref{tab:compound_retrieval_inchikey} and \ref{tab:compound_retrieval_scaffold}).
+The spectra $\hat{Y}_i$ are ranked by their similarity with the real spectrum $Y_i$, inducing a ranking on the molecules $C_i$.
+The models are scored based on their ability to correctly rank $X_i$ in the Top-$k$.